Christians and Cohabitation: What You Need to Know

-Also, as mentioned in this article, couples who cohabit before marriage still tend to disagree on issues such as finances, among others.
+Also, couples who cohabit before marriage still tend to disagree on issues such as finances, among others.
 In fact, couples who live together experience high rates of divorce.

 Just because you “test drive” something doesn’t mean that something doesn’t have issues or areas for improvement.

 The better way?